-I strongly prefer a third method, which is done by clipping the first five primary flight feathers of each wing.
+I strongly prefer a third method, which is done by clipping the first four or five primary flight feathers of each wing.
 This way the bird will be unable to fly but will flutter in an even flight pattern to the floor if it tries.
 To clip a bird’s wings you will need an assistant, a towel, a sharp set of scissors and some styptic powder (some cornstarch or flour will work in a pinch) to coagulate the blood in case you accidentally clip a blood feather.
 The floor of a bathroom with the door closed is a good location to use since the bird will be unable to travel far and/or injure itself if it escapes from you.

 Use the towel to gently wrap the bird so that you are firmly but gently grasping its head with your index finger on one side and your thumb on the other.
 Keeping one wing within the towel, extend the other like you would a fan so you can examine each feather before clipping it.
 Look closely for blood feathers—feathers that are still growing and contain a full supply of blood.
 The middle is a purple color.